agapow/simpleredcapbuilder/README.txt

 	  -o OUTFILE, --outfile OUTFILE
 	                        output expanded redcap data dictionary
 	  -i INCLUDE_TAGS, --include-tags INCLUDE_TAGS
-                         only include untagged sections or those with this tag
+	                        only include untagged sections or those with this tag -n, --name            name the output file for the tags passed in

 This accepts a "compact" REDCap data dictionary, which allows which actually follows the form of the standard data dictionary with two additional columns: